 College of Engineering and Technology

-ECU offers a BS in Engineering with five concentrations: Biomedical Engineering, Bioprocess Engineering, Electrical Engineering, Industrial and Systems Engineering, and Mechanical Engineering.
+ECU offers a BS in Engineering with six concentrations: Biomedical Engineering, Bioprocess Engineering, Electrical Engineering, Environmental, Industrial and Systems Engineering, and Mechanical Engineering.
 The curriculum is composed of about 39 credits of common core engineering courses which provide a foundation of the most important topics for the 21st century.
 In addition, students take 26 credits of concentration courses that build expertise in the specific discipline areas.

 At ECU, every engineering faculty member is dedicated to the excellence of our program and the success of our students.
 Together with our advisory board, we have identified these critical factors which distinguish us from traditional engineering programs and provide a 21st century engineering education focused on student success: